James Prime: Other work

 Prime went on to join a theatrical production of the experiences of a band of Govan boys in World War I entitled The Big Picnic (staged in the Harland & Wolff shipyard in Glasgow).
 During that time Prime was also enlisted as Hammond organ player for Johnny Hallyday and departed to France for a two-year stint with Hallyday's band.
 The band, accompanied by various guests (including Bryan Adams, Mick Jones) played a continuous sold-out 19 nights at the capacity Bercy Arena in Paris.
 He then worked with Hallyday on Lorada (1995) in the Guillaume Tell studios in Paris.

 On his return, a call from Benny Gallagher led to Prime developing an idea to create a School of Music and Recording Technology (SMART).
 The University of Paisley (now the University of the West of Scotland) picked up on the idea, and now in its eleventh year, the Commercial Music course hosts 250 students.
 Lecturers include David Scott of The Pearlfishers, Paul McGeechan (Love and Money) Alan McCusker Thompson (The Painted Word), Allan Dumbreck (The Big Dish) and Jo Collinson-Scott (Jo Mango).

 Death

-Prime died following a short battle with cancer on 19 June 2025, at the age of 64.
+Prime died following a short battle with cancer in Ayr on 19 June 2025, at the age of 64.